welldonestudio/welldonestudio.github.io/docs/Deploy-and-Run/Near.md

 ### 2. Raen Compiler for Rust | Stay Tuned :D

-The another option to compile is using `raen build`, which is in an experimental stage, it occasionally fails to function properly.
+Another option to compile is using `raen build`, which is in an experimental stage, it occasionally fails to function properly.
 However, if this option is used, it is not required to input method parameters during the testing of contracts.
 You can also extract contract method information in JSON format.

 More information can be found at [GitHub Raen](https://github.com/raendev/raen).